-However, researchers at Washington State University in 2015 found that many young people also experience exploding head syndrome.
-In their study, 18% of the 211 undergraduates they interviewed had experienced it in their lifetime, with 16.60% on a regular basis.
+However, researchers at Washington State University in 2015 found that many younger people also experience exploding head syndrome.

-The name exploding head syndrome is misleading though, as it conjures up all kinds of horror film images.
-Fortunately, people who experience this do wake up with their heads intact!
+The name exploding head syndrome itself sounds very dramatic, but is somewhat misleading; it conjures up all kinds of horror film images.

-To understand why it has such a dramatic name, let’s take a look at the symptoms.
+To understand why it has such an emotive name, let’s take a look at the symptoms.

 Exploding head syndrome symptoms

 There are several possible symptoms commonly reported.
 They can occur either when falling asleep or waking up:

 1. Hearing a sudden and loud noise that isn’t real